Samuel J. Palmisano

-Samuel J. "Sam" Palmisano (born July 29, 1951) is a former president and the eighth chief executive officer of IBM until January 2012.
-He also was chairman of the company until October 1, 2012.
+Samuel J. "Sam" Palmisano (born July 29, 1951) is an American business executive.
+He was president and chief executive officer of IBM until January 2012, and chairman until October 2012.

 Palmisano was appointed president and chief operating officer (COO) effective in October 2000.
-He was promoted to CEO in March 2002, while retaining the title of president, and named chairman effective January 1, 2003.
-Palmisano announced on October 25, 2011, that he was stepping aside as president and CEO.
+He was promoted to CEO in March 2002, while retaining the title of president, and chairman from January 2003.
+Palmisano announced on October 2011, that he was stepping aside as president and CEO.
 He was succeeded in these positions by Ginni Rometty.

 As of 2009, IBM was the largest IT company in the world and 45th largest company overall.

 Education and personal life

 Palmisano grew up in an Italian-American middle class family in Baltimore, Maryland.
 His father owned a body shop.

 As an offensive lineman at Calvert Hall College High School in Baltimore, Maryland he prepared earnestly, studying pregame scouting reports and seldom missed a blocking assignment.
 He was also a union musician, and once was the opening act and played backup saxophone for The Temptations.

 He holds a bachelor's degree in history from Johns Hopkins University where he was member of Beta Theta Pi.
 He also played football (center, offensive tackle, team co-captain) there, and turned down an opportunity to try out with the Oakland Raiders.

 He met his wife, Gaier Notman, a 1969 alumna of Miss Porter's School, at an IBM training school.